Search

 All university publications (except formal invitations) must carry the ADA alternative-format statement and a form of the nondiscrimination statement.
 In general, the complete text of the statement should always be used.
 The shortened version may be used in the case of postcards and flyers where space is limited.
 Other exceptions to the use of the complete text are to be made by the MarCom Representative.

-Because the Affirmative Action Office updates these statements from time to time, it is best always to get the statement wording from that website.
+Because the Office of Equal Opportunity and Access updates these statements from time to time, it is best always to get the statement wording from that website.

 For your convenience, the University has collected all available downloadable resources from The Penn State Brand Book here.
 Once you have logged in via WebAccess, you can access the following resources on that site: